SERVIR/RHEAS-Viewer/docs/external.rst

 ********************************************
-Connecting to an External RHEA database
+Connecting to an External RHEAS database
 ********************************************

 *Follow these instructions to open up your RHEAS database to external connections.
 This is necessary when the RHEAS instance is on a separate machine than the Tethys instance*